 - You can also skip the settings by clicking the link at the bottom of the wizard.

 After the initial setup through the wizard, you can change the details any time from the menu items.
-The plugin will add two new menu items – WooCommerce and Products.
+The plugin will add few new menu items – WooCommerce, Products, Analytics and Marketing.
 The “WooCommerce” menu allows you to configure your store settings and view the order related information.
-We will discuss the “Products” menu that allows you to create products in next section.
+We will discuss the “Products” menu that allows you to create products in section 4 and about “Analytics” in section 5.

 In order to start with your store, expand the new “WooCommerce” menu on the left panel and go to “Settings” page.